dmytrovoytko/llm-interview-assistant/README.md

 ## 🔢 Dataset

-I collected and processed questions with answers from sources like articles on respected Data professions related websites, and transform them into a [dataset](/data).
+I collected questions with answers from sources like articles on respected Data professions related websites, and transformed them into a [dataset](/data).
 Now it includes 2 .csv files - with Data Engineering and Machine Learning topics.
 And I plan to load some more QnAs universal for Data related positions.
 I prepared app UI and backend extensible.

 **Structure**: id, question, text (=answer), position, section.